sbolotnikov/team-info-chart/README.md

 The project prompts the user to build an engineering team.
 An engineering team consists of a manager, and any number of engineers and interns.

-### Roster output

-The project must generate a `team.html` page in the `output` directory, that displays a nicely formatted team roster.
+The project must generate a `team.html` page in the `output` directory,that displays a nicely formatted team roster.
 Each team member should display the following in no particular order:

+### Roster

-  * Name
+* Name;

-  * Role
+* Role;

-  * ID
+* ID;

-  * Role-specific property (School, link to GitHub profile, or office number)
+* Role-specific property (School, link to GitHub profile, or office number).

 ![team-info-chart](./images/img1.gif)